 A total of six interior soil borings are proposed for this investigation.
 The soil borings will be installed using a remote Geoprobe, direct push drilling system.
 Macro core samples will be collected continuously from immediately beneath the slab surface to the depth at which bedrock is encountered (anticipated to be 6-8 feet below the basement slab).
-These boring will be installed around and downgradient (presumed) of the soil boring and microwell locations that identified elevated soil/groundwater concentrations of PCE during the 2012 Site Characterization.
+These borings will be installed around and downgradient (presumed) of the soil boring and microwell locations that identified elevated soil/groundwater concentrations of PCE during the 2012 Site Characterization.
 The proposed boring locations are illustrated on Figure 5.

 The geologic composition of these soil samples will be identified and logged as the borings are advanced.
-Boring logs will be prepared including the depth to bedrock and the depth of sample collection.
-All soils will be screened with a photo-ionization detector (PID) and samples exhibiting the highest PID readings or other signs of contamination will be selected for laboratory analysis.
-If no elevated PID readings are observed, the deepest sample above bedrock will be analyzed for halogenated volatile organic compounds (VOCs).
+Boring logs will be prepared including the depth to bedrock.
+All soils will be screened with a photo-ionization detector (PID) and inspected for the presence of gross contamination and non-aqueous phase liquid (NAPL).
+If no visual NAPL contamination is apparent and there are no high PID readings, then one laboratory sample will be taken at the bottom of the boring, at the bedrock interface.
+If there is visual NAPL contamination, a sample will be taken one interval below the visual contamination for vertical delineation purposes.
+If there is a high PID reading, 2 laboratory samples will be taken, one at the highest PID reading, and one at an interval below the highest PID reading.
+Samples will be analyzed for halogenated volatile organic compounds (VOCs).